Onelinerhub/onelinerhub/golang/how-to-append-lines-to-file.md

-# How to append lines to file
+# How to append text to file

 ```go
 package main